cvs-health/testaro/README.md

 - Sending notifications
 - Publishing reports

-One software product that performs some such functions is [Testilo](https://www.npmjs.com/package/testilo).
+One product that performs some such functions is [Testilo](https://www.npmjs.com/package/testilo).

 ## Dependencies